lunatask/lunatask/README.md

 ## Wanna Join the Beta?

-The app is early in development feature-wise, but it's pretty stable and already used by a couple of people.
+The app is early in development feature-wise, but it's pretty stable and already used by a couple of people, and it's free!

-Support the project on [Patreon](https://www.patreon.com/mikekreeki) and become an early adopter.